boucadair/5g-slice-realization/draft-ietf-teas-5g-ns-ip-mpls.md

    reservations.
 By "fixed", we mean a value that stays constant over time, unless the 5G NSO communicates a change in slice bandwidth requirements, due to the creation or modification of a slice.
-Note that the "reservations" would be in the mind of the transport controller - it is not necessary (or indeed possible for SR-TE) to reserve bandwidth at the network layer.
+Note that the "reservations" can be in the mind of the transport controller - it is not necessary (or indeed possible for SR-TE) to reserve bandwidth at the network layer.
 The bandwidth requirement acts as a constraint whenever the controller (re)computes a path.
 There could be a single mesh of paths between endpoints that